carriercomm/Checkout/README.md

 This project is still in alpha development stages.
 Don't expect everything to work.
-In particular, reservations are very broken.
+In particular, reservations/loans are very broken.

 # Installation